rickcentralcontrolcom/geo-rct-methodology/Central_Control_Geo_RCT_Whitepaper.md

 In an experiment, the independent variable is what you modify between test and control groups to measure its effect on the outcome variable.
 For advertising experiments, this means the ad campaign or media channel being tested, whether branded search, social media, television, or another tactic.

 Since we're designing geographic experiments, it's crucial to verify that your chosen medium can reliably target different geographic units sufficiently for your testing objectives.
 This capability varies significantly across media types and platforms.
 Examples, as of this writing: Linear TV can be tested effectively using DMA targeting through providers like Ampersand or Nexstar, but individual networks like CBS or AMC may lack sufficient scale or targeting granularity.
 Spotify enables geo-targeting for streaming music and run-of-network podcasts but not for host-read spots on specific shows.
 Amazon supports geo-targeting for display and video on-site and their DSP but not for sponsored product keywords that comprise most retail media budgets.
-ZIP codes are not a stable testing unit for most media.
+ZIP codes are not a reliably accurate testing unit for most media.

 **DEPENDENT VARIABLE: KEY PERFORMANCE INDICATOR (KPI)**